mike-mosher/github.io/python-notes.md

 ```

 - d.popitem()
--  removes a random, arbitrary key-value pair from d and returns it as a tuple:
+- removes a random, arbitrary key-value pair from d and returns it as a tuple

 ```python
 >>> d = {'a': 10, 'b': 20, 'c': 30}